PriyanshK09/Python-Practice-LPU/README.md

 <p>Practice 24 : Mini Calculator for Basic Operator Operations for Python</p>
 <p>Practice 25 : Vowel Checker using Strings/Arrays</p>
 <p>Practice 26 : Program will find whether the given number is Decimal Number or not</p>
+<p>Practice 27 : Python Program to do Concatination/Adding of 2 Strings</p>
 </body>